greek-learner-texts/morice-stories/README.md

 ## Progress

 The original has been scanned, OCR'd and corrected (see .docx file in `orig/`).
-We are now converting it to a text format to run the rest of our pipeline on.
+The standard ref-text format is now available as `text/morice.txt`.

 ## License